 Foods should not be at room temperature for more than 2 hours.
 This includes preparation time.

-- Keep hot foods hot (140 F or warmer).
-Keep foods hot with slow cookers, warming trays or in the oven (set at 200-250 F).
+- Keep hot foods hot (140 degrees F or warmer).
+Keep foods hot with slow cookers, warming trays or in the oven (set at 200-250 degrees F).

 Five wet dish towels